stable-pretraining#

 datamodule = spt.data.DataModule(train=train_dataloader, val=val_dataloader)

-2. module: The key differentiator from PyTorch Lightning - you only define the forward function, not training_step!
+The key differentiator from PyTorch Lightning - you only define the forward function, not training_step!
 This unified approach computes losses and generates useful quantities that can be retrieved for monitoring and analysis:

 def forward(self, batch, stage):